Egypt–Pakistan relations: Economic relations

-Egypt and Pakistan have agreed to enhance the existing level of co-operation between the two countries which include economic and commercial relations, investment opportunities, co-operation in public and civil services, health sector, agriculture, and postal, both countries would further enhance their co-operation in the alternative energy sector particularly wind power generation.
+Egypt and Pakistan have agreed to enhance the existing co-operation between the two countries which include economic and commercial relations, investment opportunities, co-operation in public and civil services, health sector, agriculture, and postal.
+Both countries would further enhance their co-operation in the alternative energy sector particularly wind power generation.

 There are over 700 Pakistanis living in Egypt, mainly in Cairo and Alexandria.
 Relations are helped by the fact that both states have Muslim majorities and there is a strong people-to-people contact between both countries.